-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Sam Ceja, a student assistant in the Urban Archives.
 Sam is a senior majoring in History.

 Rampant antisemitism in Europe in the years prior to World War II caused many Jews to seek refuge in countries outside of Europe, including in China.
 Once settled, Jews were deemed "stateless" because of antisemitism in their countries of origin, like Germany and Russia.
 As a result, when Japan occupied China during the war, Jewish families from across Europe who had settled in Shanghai were interned in Japanese concentration camps.